joeldodson/braille/docs/hableone.md

 # Hable One

-- a list of stuff
-- another entry in the list
-- and a third entry
-{aria-label="label for this experimental list"}

 The [Hable One ](https://iamhable.com) is a braille input device to operate an iOS or Android mobile device.
 It has 8 input keys, the standard 1 through 6 dots plus dots 7 and 8.